maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 I don't want to talk about it

 This is not for all the tears we've cried
-It's not another worthlessly little to fight
+It's not another worthless little fight
 It all comes back to me but no regrets
 I'd rather let it go and just forget
 Just forget